smntic/HueMaster/README.md

 The `SPECIAL` argument can be any of the following:
 * "LIGHT?STRING_1:STRING_2" to choose between `STRING_1` and `STRING_2` based on the lightness of the background color
 \
-The parsed and formatted file will be written to the path specified in `real_path`.\
-Make sure to back up the original files before running the program!

 The `format` argument can be any of the following:
 * `HEXRGB` -> #RRGGBB
 * `HEXRGBA` -> #RRGGBBAA